Ƶ

 6. Each student, together with the student’s spouse, dependents or household members, who applies, or is required to apply, to reside in a University operated housing facility must disclose on the application form whether the student or spouse or any dependent or household member is required to register as a sex offender pursuant to law, or has been convicted of a felony offense.
 A conviction includes a guilty verdict, plea of guilty or nolo contendere, or suspended imposition of sentence that has not been discharged.

-1. For each felony offense, provide a certified Judgement of Conviction or other certified court document containing details identifying the jurisdiction, date of the offense, circumstances of the offense, and the sentence or parole conditions.
+1. For each felony offense, provide a certified Judgment of Conviction or other certified court document containing details identifying the jurisdiction, date of the offense, circumstances of the offense, and the sentence or parole conditions.
 The individual may submit documentation on other facts or circumstances that are relevant.
 The individual reporting the felony conviction is responsible for the costs of obtaining these documents to enable to the Department of University Housing and Residential Life to confirm the conviction.

 2. Students, spouses, dependents or household members are not required to respond to the felony question if their only felony offenses resulted in adjudication as a delinquent child or as a child in need of supervision.